Planets concentrate the molecules needed for creating life

 Finding the world's first planet outside our solar system

 In 2017, the most powerful optical, infra-red and radio telescopes on Earth could not directly observe extrasolar planets, even of the size of Jupiter (the largest planet in our solar system).
 The intense glare of their parent-star and the great distance of the star from the Earth puts an unfortunate dampener on the scientists' "planet hunting" party.
 In other words, the stars are usually too bright and the planets too close and/or small to detect.
 We are at a distinct disadvantage.
 Astronomers would need a planet several times the size of Jupiter orbiting at a reasonable distance from a dimly glowing and nearby star if it is to be directly observed.

 In the days of Giordano Bruno, he already knew how difficult it would be to detect extrasolar planets when he said in his 1584 book On the Infinite Universe and Worlds:

 "...we discern only the largest suns, immense bodies.
 But we do not discern the earths because, being much smaller, they are invisible to us."

-In January 1983, the Infra-Red Astronomical Satellite (IRAS) provided scientists with evidence of what appears to be the presence of clouds of cool material forming a disc around stars.
+For example, in January 1983, the Infra-Red Astronomical Satellite (IRAS) provided scientists with intriguing evidence of what appears to be the presence of clouds of cool material forming a disc around stars.
 Such discs are thought to be conducive to planetary formation.
-There is even a strong possibility that some of the debris detected in the clouds might be of planetary size.
-However it isn't enough to prove conclusively planets exist beyond our solar system.
+There was even a strong possibility that some of the debris detected in the clouds might be of planetary size.
+However it wasn't enough to prove conclusively planets exist beyond our solar system.

 Then on 9 January 1992, the world's first undisputed evidence for a "solar system beyond our own" came in the most unexpected way.
 A group of astronomers from the Arecibo radio telescope in Puerto Rico announced in the British journal Nature the discovery of planets around a distant star called PSR1257+12, located at a mere 1400 light years away in the Virgo constellation.